-I read this interesting article on Buskashi and Polo http://www.cambridgeblog.org/2009/04/buzkashi-and-polo/ written by the anthropologist Pita Kelekna, the author of the forthcoming book 'The Horse in Human History.'
+I have read this interesting article on Buskashi and Polo http://www.cambridgeblog.org/2009/04/buzkashi-and-polo/ written by dr Pita Kelekna, anthropologist and author of the forthcoming book 'The Horse in Human History.'

-In this article, which is a part of series of articles on the book and done in a from of a blog (quite clever and nicely introducing her book to the wider world), she writes on the two other most ancient equestrian games, since the first and foremost horse games were obviously: horse racing, target shooting from horseback, and communal hunting.
+In the article, which is a part of series of articles on the horse theme & the forthcoming book presented as a series of blog entries (quite clever and nicely introducing her book to the wider world), dr Pita writes about the two other most ancient equestrian games Buzkashi and polo, since the first and foremost horse 'games' were obviously: horse racing, horse breaking, target shooting from horseback, and communal hunting.

-Mounted warfare was the culmination of all these games.
+Mounted warfare was the culminating and glorious end-result of all these games.

 Today I just wanted to post some information about the ancient history of the Iranian game of Polo.

 Actually, 'Gu-u-Chogan' is the Iranian name for Polo, while name 'polo' is a Tibetan name for a polo ball made from a willow root.
-'Gu' means a ball and 'Chogan' means a stick, so it is a game of gall and stick played while ridding a horse that is a player too :)
+'Gu' means a ball and 'Chogan' means a stick, so it is a game of ball and stick played while ridding a horse that after all is a player too :)

-There are other numerous mentions of the polo in the ancient Sasanian Persia, starting with the reign of Ardeshir, the fist of Sasanian king.
 The slayer of Romans and builder of cities shah Shapur I (r.
-226–241 and I will write about him soon, there are images of him ridding his stallions, he was a dashing warrior) when a young boy was tested whether he was the real son of the already mentioned king Ardashir by use of his daring during a game of polo.
+AD 226–241 and I will write about him soon, there are images of him ridding his stallions, he was a dashing warrior) when a young boy, he was tested whether he was the real son of the already mentioned king Ardashir by use of his daring and courage during a game of polo.

 was growing up he received three tutors in the arts of: reading, hunting, and polo along with skills of weapons.

-Along this little introduction of the ancient polo, I am adding my own 'tracing' of one of the prime examples of the Sasanian sumptuary art - in form of metal plates with etchings or etchings and relief inside the metal plate - this website has many of them http://www.cais-soas.com/CAIS/virtual_museum/sasanian/Artifacts/metalwork.htm I am going to do a separate post about this plate and many others, God willing.
+Along this little introduction of the ancient polo, I am adding my own 'tracing' of one of the prime examples of the Sassanian sumptuous art - in form of metal plates with etchings or etchings and relief inside the metal plate - this website has many of them http://www.cais-soas.com/CAIS/virtual_museum/sasanian/Artifacts/metalwork.htm I am going to do a separate post about this plate and many others, God willing.